 - Submit Confirmation of Service and Reflection Paper by December 3, 2021.

-- At the beginning of the second semester, students begin preparation for their Junior/Senior service project with a two-week orientation in their English and Theology classes to cover the basic components, the philosophy behind the program, and an introduction to the available placements.
-Students must be forecasted for Christian Service and Peace and Justice Class in order to start their junior/senior service project.
+At the beginning of second semester, students begin preparation for their junior/senior service project with a two-week orientation in their English and health classes.
+Orientation covers the philosophy behind the program, project components, and an introduction to the available placements.
+Students must forecast for Christian Service and the Peace & Justice theology class in order to start their junior/senior service project (forecasting takes place in February each school year).
 Students may begin work on their 65-hour junior/senior project after their sophomore year.